-The Spur Change pilot program has had an important impact on small and medium organizations (SMOs) and the international cooperation sector in its six years of programming to date.
+The Spur Change pilot program has had an important impact on small and medium organizations (SMOs) and the international cooperation sector in its seven years of programming.
 Here are some highlights, taken from stories of change, interviews, and participant feedback:

 - Participant SMOs used the knowledge gained from Spur Change capacity-building opportunities towards effective project delivery and management in Canada and internationally.
 After participating in Spur Change, many SMOs have been successful in receiving funding from FIT and Global Affairs Canada’s (GAC) Development Impact Window (DIW).